DCShadow Explained: A Technical Deep Dive Into the New AD Attack

 Trust the new domain

-As described in the previous paragraph, the DCShadow attack relies on the addition of a new nTDSDSA object in the Configuration partition to register itself as a new member of the replication process.
+As described above, the DCShadow attack relies on the addition of a new nTDSDSA object in the Configuration partition to register itself as a new member of the replication process.
 However, adding this sole object is not enough to allow our rogue server to initiate replication.